cdvelop/tinybin/docs/TEST_LIST.md

 # TinyBin Test Coverage Plan

 ## Objective
-Maximize test coverage for TinyBin serialization using minimal, reusable data structures that represent real-world complexity (Medical Platform requirements), eliminating redundant code.
+Increase test coverage for TinyBin serialization by adding missing scenarios and edge cases.
+Use shared fixtures for **new tests** to avoid code duplication.
+Existing tests should be preserved and only updated if they are broken or redundant.

 ## Core Structures (Fixtures)
-Consolidate all test data into two shared structures in `shared_test.go`.
-Do not create ad-hoc structs for individual tests.
+Use these structures for **new test cases** in `shared_test.go`.

 ### 1. `FixtureBasic`
 Covers all primitive types, standard slices, and basic logic.